 San Juan de Gaztelugatxe in GAME OF THRONES

 Since San Juan de Gaztelugatxe was one of the sites chosen for the filming of the seventh season of Game of Thrones, the number of tourists approaching the islet has grown considerably.
 Thanks to the HBO series, Dragonstone is one of the places with the most tourists in the Basque Country and the north of Spain.

 San Juan de Gaztelugatxe is not the only place in the Basque Country where Game of Thrones has been filmed.
 Zumaia (Gipuzkoa) and Muriola beach in Barrika (Bizkaia) are other locations that have been used to to film GOT.
 We strongly recommend visiting these locations.

 TICKETS San Juan de Gaztelugatxe

-You will need to take out a free ticket if you want to visit San Juan de Gaztelugatxe on certain dates of the year.
+You will need to get a free ticket if you want to visit San Juan de Gaztelugatxe on certain dates of the year.
 Due to the large amount of visitors in the recent years, the Provincial Council of Biscay has begun to regulate the entrance to avoid long queues and large crowds.
-For this purpose, there is an online page available for visitors and tourists where you can make the reservation and take out the tickets.
-Sometimes you can also check in at the entrance of San Juan de Gaztelugatxe, but if you want to secure the entrance, you will need to take them out on this website.
+For this purpose, there is a website available for visitors and tourists where you can make the reservation and get the tickets.
+Sometimes you can also check in at the entrance of San Juan de Gaztelugatxe, but if you want to guarantee the entrance, you will need to get them on this website.